focus-editor/focus/README.md

 # Focus

-A simple editor that tries to not stand in your way.
+A simple editor whose goal is to get out of your way and let you do work.
+This editor is for people who value simplicity, are sensitive to input latency and do not require heavy language support in their editor.

 ## Quick start